 - Betty Carp, an attractive immigrant filled this position at the OSS and earned praises from various formidable spymasters.

 - Felix Vasquez your typical salaryman, a Housing Authority Supervisor for the city of New York to be exact, who received a call that one of the buildings that he oversaw was on fire.
 After calling the fire department, he then ran to the burning apartment building, beating emergency services, and saw a woman who was waving her baby out of a window.
 When he told her not to throw the baby, the woman misunderstood and threw her baby out of the window.
 Having only seconds to spare, Felix hopped a freaking fence and caught the baby, saving its life.
 What's even more badass is that the baby wasn't breathing when he caught it, so he gave it CPR.
 If that's not badass, nothing is.

-- Joseph Stalin.
-Whatever else you might think of him, he was a bank robber and a revolutionary, and a far more charismatic and intelligent one than his most famous sources portray him as.
-He used bureaucracy as a springboard to establishing a personal dictatorship and in turn to annexing most of Eastern Europe and turned Russia from the least of the Great Powers into one of Earth's only two superpowers.
+- Josef Stalin.
+Monstrous tyrant he was, he was still an accomplished bank robber and a revolutionary, and far more charismatic and intelligent one than his most famous sources portray him as.
+He used bureaucracy as a springboard to establish an uncontested dictatorship, using his post as the General Secretary of the Communist Party to keep tabs on rivals and allies alike, gathering and exploiting information to manipulate his way to the top.
+Through both heavy industry buildup and on the bodies of thousands, turned Russia from the least of the Great Powers into one of Earth's two superpowers.

 - John Rabe, on the other side of the world, was a diabetic Siemens employee who managed to get a section of Nanjing turned into a safe zone for Chinese civilians during the Japanese occupation with no authority, no government backing, and no military force.